 Oxeye Daisy is an introduced and naturalized invasive perennial forb growing on erect stems which, if branched, do so only in the upper part of the stems, that are from 8 to 24 inches high.
 Stems are usually without hair but may be angled or grooved.
 The plant contains an acrid juice which insects do not like and browsing animals avoid either in the field or in fodder.
 This is why some have called the plant the bane of the hay fields.

 Leaves are of two types, basal and stem.
 Basal leaves are up to 5 inches long, on long stalks, an elongated oval or spatula shape with either pinnate lobes or just coarse irregular teeth.
-The stem leaves are usually without stalks, alternate and spaced on the stem, more lanceolate in shape (broader just above the middle) with coarse teeth and short lobes at the base.
+The stem leaves are usually without stalks, alternate, well-spaced on the stem, more lanceolate in shape (broader just above the middle) with coarse teeth and short lobes at the base.
 The upper leaves are smaller and with fewer teeth with smaller lobes at the base.
 Surfaces are smooth.

-The floral array is single flower atop the main stem or side branches.
+The floral array is single flower atop the main stem and on each of any side branches.

 Seed: Fertile flowers produce a dry oblong seed (a cypsela) that has about 10 ribs on the sides but no fluffy pappus, instead, relying on the wind to shake the stalk to disperse seed.